Clusters

 Up to 3500 keyrings can be created on the cluster, and each keyring can contain up to 256 objects.
 Each Luna HSM Client can manage up to 3500 keyrings, which can be spread across multiple clusters.

-Clusters are presented as a technical preview, to give customers the opportunity to validate our new HSM management features, designed to reduce operation cost and maximize the return on investment of a fleet of HSMs.
+With the latest release, Thales is pleased to announce that Clusters are fully supported for new production deployments, designed to reduce operation cost and maximize the return on investment of a fleet of HSMs.
 This release does not provide a migration path from standard Luna partitions or Luna Cloud HSM services to keyrings.
-Thales recommends Luna Appliance Software 7.8.3 with cluster package 1.0.3, Luna HSM Firmware 7.8.2, and Luna HSM Client 10.6.0 to use clusters.
+Thales requires minimum Luna Appliance Software 7.8.5 with the lnh_cluster-1.0.4 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.7.2 to use clusters in production environments.

-DO NOT INSTALL THE CLUSTER PACKAGE ON A LUNA NETWORK HSM IN PRODUCTION
+CAUTION!
+DO NOT INSTALL THE CLUSTER PACKAGE ON A LUNA NETWORK HSM WITH PARTITIONS ALREADY IN PRODUCTION

 This section will guide you through key concepts and procedures required to set up, manage, and use your Luna Network HSM 7 cluster.